ajk-5/WT4Q/WT4Q/public/COOKIES_POLICY.md

 5. Consent

-When you first visit WT4Q, you are asked to accept or reject non-essential cookies.
+When you first visit The Nineties Times, you are asked to accept or reject non-essential cookies.
 You can change your preference at any time.